SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

-defined in terms of a partial order, applicable to pointers which either point "to different elements of the same array, or to subobjects thereof"; or to "different non-static data members of the same object, or to subobjects of such members, recursively..."; from clause 4 of [expr.rel].
+defined in terms of a partial order, applicable to pointers which either point "to different elements of the same array, or to subobjects thereof"; or to "different non-static data members of the same object, or to subobjects of such members, recursively..."; from paragraph 4 of [expr.rel]{.sref}.
 A simple example program is shown below:

 ```cpp
 constexpr bool ptr_compare()